Resources: Regional Advocacy Organizations

 UnCommon Law

 UnCommon Law supports people navigating California's discretionary parole process through trauma-informed legal representation, mental health counseling, legislative and policy advocacy, and in-prison programming led by those who have been through the process themselves.
-Legal team is available to respond to resource/intake inquiries over the phone on Tuesdays, Thursdays, and Fridays.
+Legal team is available to respond to resource/intake inquiries over the phone on Tuesdays, Thursdays, and Fridays at (510) 271-0310.
+Californians only.

 Regional Advocacy Organizations, California